Camborne: Road

+Train

 The railway station is a half-mile south from the town centre, with a level crossing and footbridge at its eastern end.
 Camborne railway station used to be famous for its short platforms, which meant that passengers on main line services between London Paddington and Penzance could only board and alight from certain carriages.
 Partly because of this not all services stopped at Camborne, preferring nearby Redruth (which is also classed by Great Western Railway (GWR) as a short station stop).
 The platforms have been upgraded but the memory lives on, again partly in stories by the comedian Jethro.
 Camborne railway station is served by CrossCountry and GWR trains.
 CrossCountry provide one service in each direction from Plymouth-Penzance.

+Trams

 Camborne was, for a quarter of a century, one of the termini of Cornwall's only tram service.
 This system was opened in November 1902 and ran a regular service to Redruth until it closed in September 1927.